The Case for Design-Build: Save Time, Money on Your Next Construction Project

 Single point of contact

-Whether or not you’ve been involved in a construction project before, you’ve no doubt been involved with projects with many moving parts.
+Whether or not you’ve been involved in a commercial construction project before, you’ve no doubt been involved with projects with many moving parts.
 Having one person oversee all the elements within that project keeps it running smoothly.
 The larger the scope of the project, the more important this becomes.

 When you make the choice to hire a design-build team you are streamlining the project and minimizing the number of balls you have to keep in the air.
 The project manager becomes your single point of contact whom you can turn over coordination of the project’s day-to-day aspects.
 This leaves you free to focus on the big picture.